An improved method to derive the kappa distribution in polytropic plasmas

-Besides these above physical mechanism, the kappa distribution can also be generated in an inhomogeneous plasma in which the polytropic equation of state (EOS) holds.
+Besides these above physical mechanisms, the kappa distribution can also be generated in an inhomogeneous plasma in which the polytropic equation of state (EOS) holds.
 Many theoretical works reveal that the polytropic behavior and the kappa distribution are deeply related to each other.
-On the one hand, one can derive the polytropic EOS directly from the kappa distribution \cite{Scudder1992,MeyerVernet1995,Moncuquet2002,Livadiotis2017b}.
-On the other hand, Livadiotis \cite{Livadiotis2019} shows that the polytropic EOS also leads to the kappa distribution by the hydrodynamic method.
-Our previous work (to be published) gives more refined conditions generating the kappa distribution by the kinetic method.
-To be specific, it proves that the solution of the stationary Vlasov-Poisson (VP) equations is the kappa distribution in an inhomogeneous isotropic plasma under two assumptions.
-One assumption is the polytropic EOS, and the other assumption is a constraint on the form of the local velocity distribution.
-Although one can obtain the kappa distribution successfully, the second assumption restricting the form of the local velocity distribution is still not expected.
+On the one hand, one can derive the polytropic EOS directly from the kappa distribution. \cite{Scudder1992,MeyerVernet1995,Moncuquet2002,Livadiotis2017b} On the other hand, Livadiotis \cite{Livadiotis2019b} shows that the polytropic EOS also leads to the kappa distribution by the hydrodynamic method.
+Our previous work \cite{Guo2020} gives more refined conditions for the generation of the kappa distribution by the kinetic method.
+To be specific, it proves that the solution of the steady-state Vlasov-Poisson equations is the kappa distribution in an inhomogeneous isotropic plasma under two assumptions.
+One is the polytropic assumption at the steady state,

+where $T(\vb{r})$ is the local temperature, $n_e(\vb{r})$ is the electron density, and $\gamma$ is the polytropic index.
+A number of observations \cite{MeyerVernet1995,Sittler1980,Pang2016} and simulations \cite{Riley2001,Lin2016} support that the polytropic EOS makes a good job of describing the density-temperature relationship in different plasmas.
+The other assumption is a constraint on the form of the local velocity distribution.
+If we denote $f_e$ as the electron distribution, then the local velocity distribution is defined by $\hat{f}_{e} = f_e/n_e$.
+The assumption on $\hat{f}_e$ can be expressed as,

+where $A$ is the normalization factor to ensure $\int \hat{f}_e \dd{\vb{v}} =1$, and $g$ is an arbitrary function.
+Although one can obtain the kappa distribution successfully, the second assumption \eqref{assump:previous2} restricting the form of the local velocity distribution is still very complicated and thus unsatisfactory.

-In this paper, we attemp to improve our previous work by removing the assumption on the local velocity distribution.
+In this paper, we attempt to improve our previous work \cite{Guo2020} by removing the assumption on the local velocity distribution, namely Eq. \eqref{assump:previous2}.
 In one dimension, this can be achieved directly.
-However, in higher dimensions, this will be achieved at the cost of involving a new assumption that the global distribution is a function of energy.
-That is to say, the polytropic EOS is a sufficient condition to derive the kappa distribution only in 1-dimensional (1-D) non-uniform plasma.
-In the case of higher dimensions, the constraint on the distribution function is still needed.
+However, in higher dimensions, this will be done at the cost of involving a new assumption that global distribution is only a function of energy.
+In other words, the polytropic EOS is the unique sufficient condition to derive the kappa distribution only in 1-dimensional (1-D) non-uniform plasma.
+In the case of higher dimensions, the assumption about the distribution function is still needed.

-The paper is organized as follows.
-In Section II, the model and assumptions are demonstated, and then the kappa distribution is derived under these assumptions.
-In Section III, we study the restrictions on the potential for one- and two-component plasma respectively.
-At last, the conclusion is made in Section IV.